“It would seem that our Lord finds our desires not too strong, but too weak…We are far too easily pleased.”1

 I read last week about a skydiver who jumped out of a plane at 12,000 feet.
 His main chute didn’t open.
 Neither did his reserve.
 That’s a long way to fall while expecting certain death.
 But several small things intervened.
 A cross-current breeze carried him over a patch of thick weeds.
 Then, five seconds before he landed, his emergency chute popped open, causing him to decelerate from 120 miles per hour to 80.
 The fall was still hard enough to puncture his lung and break an ankle, yet he survived.

-This kind of people is intriguing—folks who walk away the sole survivors of terrible crashes, or who narrowly escape natural disasters.
+These kinds of people are intriguing—folks who walk away as the sole survivors of terrible crashes, or who narrowly escape natural disasters.
 Many of them go on record as saying something like, “God must have wanted me alive for a reason.”

 But then they don’t go on to find out that reason.
 They were spared an awful fate, but after the shock of it wears off, they’re back to beer and television, and ultimate Frisbee, as though nothing happened.